rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 It shows the separation of launch files into application and simulation.
-It is recommended to run the simulation on the cloud and the application is run on either a computer or an instance of the cloud.
+It is recommended to run the simulation on the cloud and the application on either a computer or an instance of the cloud.

 ## Prerequisites

 1. The CPU architecture of the device is **AMD64**
 2. Install **ROS Melodic** on the device.
 3. Install **catkin-tools** package on the device.
-4. Install Google Chrome web browser on a computer.
+4. Install the [Chrome web browser](https://www.google.com/chrome/) on a computer.
 5. Familiarity with tools like git, UNIX/LINUX command terminal.
-6. ***Optional***: If you want to run your applications with Gazebo on rapyuta.io in future, it is recommended that you understand ROS launch system concepts and ROS navigation stack structure.
+6. ***Optional***: ROS launch system concepts and ROS navigation stack structure are suggested readings if you want to run your applications with Gazebo on rapyuta.io.
 It will help you understand the usage better.

 ## Difficulty
 Intermediate